moxailoo/univ3-pool-lens/README.md

 Full guides, examples, and API reference: [hyperliquid-sdk docs](https://devmike.gitbook.io/hyperliquid-sdk)

-- For beginners, you can use tools like ChatGPT/Claude to get started quickly!
+- For beginners, you can use tools like ChatGPT/Claude to get started quickly.